LicenseRocks/licenseforgood/carbon-neutrality-use-case.md

 # Carbon neutral badge in co-operation with Masarang

 I would like to propse we do a carbon Neutral badge with the [Masarang Reforestry Project](https://masarang.nl/en/what-we-do/reforestation/)

+Start with....

+### Why?

+The aim would be to drive money to Masarang foundation by way of corporate Greenwashing.
+The economics could get very interesting if there is an over subscription (fixed supply).

+### What?

 The badge is is visual representation of how Carbon Neutral the Company / Organisation / Indivual is.
 I'm imagining opacity, size, shape, colour or ??? showing how Neutral they are.